-Orphan Sunday is an international holiday on the second Sunday of November.
-It is dedicated to children who have lost their parents and are among the most vulnerable people on earth.
-We must do our best to make their lives happier and more meaningful.
+Orphan Sunday is an international observance on the second Sunday of November, dedicated to children who have lost their parents and are among the most vulnerable people in the world.
+It reminds us all to do our best to make their lives happier, safer, and more meaningful.

 History

-The holiday has since spread across the world and acquired a presence in the United States in 2003.
-People still remember the Zambian church that had such an impact on Gary and his mission.
-Now, events are held all over the world to help children feel important and loved!
+The observance has since grown worldwide, taking hold in the United States in 2003.
+Today, people continue to remember the Zambian church that inspired Gary’s mission.
+Events now take place all over the world to help children feel important and loved.

 Interesting Facts

-- There are approximately 153 million orphans in the world.
-Most of them will never be adopted, and only a small portion will end up in families.
+- There are an estimated 153 million orphans worldwide.
+Most will never be adopted, and only a small number will join families.

-- Most orphans are found in India and Africa.
+- The highest numbers of orphans are found in India and Africa.

-- More than 80% of children in orphanages have at least one living parent.
+- Over 80% of children in orphanages have at least one living parent.

-- It is much more expensive to keep a child in an orphanage than to raise them in a family.
+- It is much more costly to care for a child in an orphanage than to raise them in a family.

 How to Take Part

-The best way to take part in Orphan Sunday is to spread awareness of the facts and statistics.
-Participate in events, invite friends and family, and take part in charity work or make donations to special funds.
-Let’s all come together to help these innocent and vulnerable children in whatever way we can.
+The most impactful way to take part in Orphan Sunday is to spread awareness of the facts and challenges facing orphans.
+Participate in local events, invite friends and family, join charity work, or make donations to trusted organizations.
+Every bit of support helps give these children hope and a brighter future.

 Orphan Sunday is observed on the second Sunday of November each year.